Sustainable Exploration

 Three conditions dominate every lunar commitment:

-1. Irreversibility is near total: Placement, corridors, access paths, contamination, and early infrastructure decisions become one-way doors.
-Undoing them is not a realistic option.
+1. Irreversibility is near total: Placement, corridors, access paths, contamination, and early infrastructure decisions become one way doors.
+Reversal is not a realistic option.

-2. Uncertainty is persistent: Even with excellent sensing and modeling, material unknowns remain.
-Some uncertainty can only be resolved after action, which means the act of learning creates exposure.
+2. Uncertainty is persistent: Even with advanced sensing and modeling, material unknowns remain.
+Some uncertainty can only be reduced through action, meaning that learning itself creates exposure.

 3. Commitment is governance: On the Moon, who decides later is shaped by what is placed now.
-Early actions become authority, and authority becomes a boundary on future choice.
+Early actions become authority.
+Authority becomes a boundary on future choice.

 These conditions are not unique to the Moon.
-They are simply more visible there.
+They are simply the most visible there.

 Lunar Constraint Binding